PTDE: Personalized Training with Distilled Execution for Multi-Agent Reinforcement Learning: Method

 \section{Method}

-In this section, we first introduce an approach which gives unified global information for each agent in the decision-making process.
-This approach is a naive use of global information in agent's decision making.
-However, we find that the unified global information does not necessarily improve the performance of multi-agent collaboration.
-Then, Global Information Specialization (GIS) module is proposed to specify the global information for each agent.
-By using agent-specific global information during training, a centralized execution method which makes full use of global information can be obtained for a better performance.
-However, since it is difficult to obtain the global information directly in the execution process, Agent-Specific Global Knowledge Distillation (ASGKD) is designed to realize decentralized execution.
-Finally, we introduce the overall design of PTDE paradigm.
+In this section, we initially present an approach that provides the same global information to all agents during execution for decision-making.
+Despite its simplicity, this naive use of global information does not consistently enhance multi-agent collaboration performance.
+Subsequently, we propose the Global Information Personalization (GIP) module to tailor global information for each agent, resulting in the agent-personalized global information.
+Based on this, we derive a centralized execution method that makes better use of global information for improved performance.
+Recognizing the challenge of directly obtaining global information during execution, we finally introduce the knowledge distillation approach to achieve decentralized execution without too much performance degradation.